fact-sealevel/bamber19-icesheets/README.md

   --help                        Show this message and exit.
 ```

-See this help documentation by passing the `--help` flag when running the application in any of the options above.
-For example:
+See this help documentation by passing the `--help` flag when running the application, for example:

 ```shell
 docker run --rm bamber19-icesheets --help